technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 The query matches incidents to automation candidates, checks safety requirements (business hours, traffic levels), and enforces frequency limits to prevent automation loops.
 Only incidents that pass all checks appear in the output.

+The frequency limits are non-negotiable.
+If a service restart didn't fix the problem, restarting it again in 30 minutes won't either.
+But without the limit, automation will keep trying, potentially making things worse.
+The `automationHistory` join ensures you know what's already been attempted.

 **Adapt for your environment:**

 - Expand automation candidates based on your runbook library